 Because of the high fiber and protein content of quinoa, it has a relatively low glycemic index at about 53, making it a great choice for those predisposed to diabetes and those trying to lose weight.
 This power seed also provides all nine essential amino acids which means it is a great choice for vegans and vegetarians.

 Quinoa also contains a host of minerals such as iron and antioxidants like quercetin, which has been shown to reduce inflammation and may even fight cancer.
+Anti-inflammatory properties along with a high fiber content also means that quinoa can help lower blood pressure and stabilize blood sugar levels.

 The Drawbacks of Quinoa